Shaun Filiault: Career

-Electoral History
+Electoral History and Legislative Career

 In 2020, Filiault won a seat on the Keene School Board.
 He later resigned that seat because an attorney at the law firm for which he worked was appointed the school district’s counsel and Filiault wished to avoid the possibility of a conflict of interests.

 In 2022, Filiault defeated incumbent Rep. John Bordenet in the Democratic primary to represent the newly redistricted Cheshire 7 District, which covers Ward 2 in Keene.
 Filiault won that race with 74.9% of the vote to Bordenet’s 25.1% of the vote.
 Filiault cited Bordenet’s positions on the “gay panic defense,” gun violence prevention, and marijuana legalization as major reasons for challenging the incumbent Bordenet.
 Filiault then defeated Republican nominee David Kamm in the general election, with 73.9% of the vote to Kamm's 26.1%.

-Filiault is a member of House Commerce and Consumer Affairs Committee.
+Filiault was a member of House Commerce and Consumer Affairs Committee.

+In June 2023 Filiault left the House Democratic caucus and registered as an Independent over disagreements about his legislative deal-making with Republicans.

+In 2023, Filiault was the prime sponsor of HB 315, which sought to abolish the "gay panic defense" in New Hampshire.
+The bill passed both the House and Senate in June 2023 after first going to a "committee of conference" between the two chambers.
+The bill was signed by Governor Chris Sununu in August 2023, and went into effect on midnight January 1, 2024.
+The bill marks the first time a state with a Republican-controlled legislature and executive abolished the gay panic defense.